 I don’t know how many times I have come across “embed this” codes on web sites that have not worked properly when actually attempting to use the code.
 Embed codes are often used for infographics but can also be used for standard images and even photos.
 However, if not formatted correctly, WordPress often substitutes or adds these types of quotations – (“…”) when they need to look like these – (“…”).
 This often causes images to not display correctly if at all, hyperlinks to be broken and attributes to not be defined correctly.

 That’s why I’m happy to announce a new plug-in for WordPress that we developed that makes including an embed code within your posts a breeze.
-It’s simply called Embed Code Generator and can be downloaded for free at the WordPress Plugin Directory.
+It’s simply called Embed Code Generator.

 The Embed Code Generator allows you to define the following fields, some of which are optional: